-- Some very quick remarks on formulating interval scheduling problems as graph problems.

-- Some very quick concluding remarks on greedy algorithms

-- Begin dynamic programming (DP).
-Getting to DP quickly so assignment questions will be (more) understandable.

-- ► The dynamic programming (DP) paradigm

-- ▶ The weighted interval selection problem

-- ► The knapsack problem

-- Shotest path prblems in directed graphs

-- ► The matrix chain problem
+- Dijkstra's algorithm: greedy or dynamic programming? - Summarizing the greedy paradigm - Some quick concluding remarks on greedy algorithms - Begin dynamic programming (DP).
+Getting to DP quickly so assignment questions will be (more) understandable. - The dynamic programming (DP) paradigm - The weighted interval selection problem - The knapsack problem - The edit distance and longest common subsequence problems. - Shortest and least cost problems in directed graphs - The matrix chain problem